adamgranted/rtspstreamer/README.md

 # Misc
 - Why not Wayland?

   This started out with Wayland with the intention to run Ubuntu Frame.
 Turns out VLC does not have a connector for Wayland.
 After trying and failing with Xwayland to add a compatibility layer, I ended up on X11.
 X11 is natively supported as a connector with VLC making it much easier to get it playing together.

 - Why not [RTSP2Web](https://github.com/deepch/RTSPtoWeb)?

   I did try it.
 It's a great project and technically should do what I need but I found with what little resources this micro PC has, the stream was not working well within Wayland and it's Chromium view.
 Furthermore it just has far more than I needed.
 I already have Frigate as my NVR, I just need a way to distribute the view.

+- Why VLC and not just through a browser?

+  This was the preferred solution originally.
+At the time of writing this, no modern browsers directly supports an RTSP feed.
+I ran assorted tests using FFMPEG to transcode RTSP to M3U8 so I could play the stream using html5.
+The result was terrible latency.
+Even worse, while the stream worked on my desktop, the Beelink I'm using for the display wouldn't even attempt to play it via Chromium in Kiosk mode under Wayland.